Last updated on August 17, 2022

 Asking what someone’s favorite cards are can help you learn more about someone you care about and give you a guide to what art they might appreciate.
 I had a print of Rob Alexander’s Blood Crypt up in my dorm room for years and it sparked conversation with people who enjoyed the art but had never heard of Magic.

-Onto the more practical side of Magic, I’m always short on quality deck boxes.
+Onto the more practical side of Magic, I’m always short on quality deck boxes and sleeves.
 My collection usually lives on my shelf in mismatched boxes waiting for an event.

 Quality deck boxes like this one give you easy access to your deck, can carry additional accessories, and offer protection from light physical impacts.
 I never put my pricy decks in cheap deck boxes since the cost of competitive decks is rising, especially in older formats like Modern, Legacy, and Vintage.